isabella232/katacoda-1/kubernetes-101/deploying-pod/step7.md

 > **Note**: This file must be unchanged and have the same pod name otherwise it will not know which pod to delete.

-You should get a console log saying `pod "http" deleted`
+You should get a console log saying `pod "http-yaml" deleted`

 ### Exercise 2 - Deleting a pod